KaanKarabiber/Sign-up-Form/README.md

 # Sign-up-Form

-Made a sign up form using html and css. preview link: https://kaankarabiber.github.io/Sign-up-Form/
+This project is a sign up form page.
+Made with html and css. preview link: https://kaankarabiber.github.io/Sign-up-Form/